xamarin/xamarin-forms-book-samples/README.md

 As of September 10, 2018, the deprecated **AndroidUseLastestPlatformSdk** element has been removed from all Android project files in the **master** branch.

+As of September 14, 2018, another **PropertyGroup** has been added to the .NET Standard library with a **DebugType** element.
+This is required for setting breakpoints when deploying to the UWP.